William Cooper (Aboriginal Australian): Campaign for Aboriginal rights

 The petition was received by the Commonwealth Government in August 1937.
-However, by February 1938, it was clear that the Cabinet led by Joseph Lyons had decided that it should not be submitted to the King, who, by this time, was George VI.
+However, by February 1938, it was clear that the Cabinet led by Joseph Lyons had decided that it should not be submitted to King George VI.

 Cooper was also effective in securing face-to-face meetings with governments.
 In 1935 he was part of the first aboriginal deputation to a Commonwealth minister and in 1938, the first deputation to the Prime Minister.
 The government of the day rejected his requests, or, perhaps more accurately, ignored them.
 By the late 1930s his activities were actively monitored.
 In December 1937, Cooper received a visit from a detective acting on behalf of the Commonwealth Investigation Branch.

 Seeing the failure of using democratic means, Cooper's Australian Aborigines' League joined forces with Jack Patten and William Ferguson from the Aborigines Progressive Association to shame white Australia.
 They arranged a Day of Mourning to commemorate the sesquicentenary of colonisation, on Australia Day, 1938.
 The event, which was watched by journalists and police, was held in Australian Hall in Elizabeth Street, Sydney, and was the first combined interstate protest by Aboriginal Australians.
 He said: Now is our chance to have things altered.
 We must fight our very hardest in this cause.
 I know we could proudly hold our own with others if given the chance.
 We should all work in cooperation for the progress of Aborigines throughout the Commonwealth.Cooper retired in November 1940 to reside with his wife at Barmah, near Echuca, Victoria; having been made an honorary life member and president of the Australian Aborigines League.
 Cooper continued protesting the injustice of the Australian treatment of its Indigenous people until his death at Mooroopna Base Hospital on 29 March 1941.
 His funeral was held at the church in Cummeragunja, the service conducted by his nephew Edward Atkinson, and he was buried at the nearby mission cemetery.